National

 The expressive power of band and songwriter truly blossomed on Sad Songs For Dirty Lovers (Brassland, 2003), a soap opera of ordinary misfits that employed a more expansive sound.
 The best songs belonged to a new genre of chamber country-pop, tinged with Lou Reed-ian expressionism and Leonard Cohen-ian existentialism.
 That combination packed an emotional force that, coupled with the singer's almost gothic delivery, could also propel rocking Warren Zevon-ian songs such as Slipping Husband, that culminates in a visceral scream, or such as Murder Me Rachael, a lullaby drenched in a crescendo of distorted guitar and thundering drums, or such as Available a ringing, insistent boogie with a rousing, psychotic finale.
 Furthermore, these lively elegies were often supported by a broad palette of impressionistic touches, ranging from the electronic undercurrent and the subaquatic organ of Patterns of Fairytales to the plaintive violin of 90-Mile Water Wall to the jangling guitars the sinister jamming of Trophy Wife (sounding like an update of the Archies' Sugar Sugar).
 The textural work was even more evident in the languid, whispered Cardinal Song (for small country-gospel ensemble), a masterful ghost of a song that seems to die but instead revives itself for the final lines in the form of a solemn neoclassical coda, and in the closing Lucky You, stately jamming of guitar and piano punctuated with mournful strings.

 Perhaps a bit less cohesive and less traumatic, third album Alligator (Beggars Banquet, 2005) repeats the same show through Baby We'll Be Fine, Karen and Abel.
-While no song stood out, the proceedings as a whole emanated a sense of sobering and profound humanity.
+While no song stood out, the proceedings as a whole emanated a sense of sobering and profound humanity, perhaps best represented by Daughters of the Soho Riots.

 (Translation by/ Tradotto da Luca Criscuoli)